 Consequently, if you own a Christmas week in a major ski area, it's easier to exchange than if you own a week in a less desirable or less popular area.

-Interval International has stayed away from exchange power and gives its owners a Travel Demand Index.
-The Travel Demand Index helps determine when a resort is likely be available.
+Interval International also uses exchange power and gives its owners a Travel Demand Index.
+This travel index combines the popularity of the resort and the time of year to give owners an idea of the easiest time to exchange.
 Most companies will have some form of high, mid and low season with an extra premium being charged if you purchase a holiday week.

 There's a onetime purchase price, yearly maintenance/management fees, Exchange Fees and a yearly membership fee to the exchange company.
 Maintenance fees can vary from 200usd to 1000usd a year, per week, depending on the resort.
 Exchange fees will run approximately 200usd a week.
 Ther may be other fee's as well.

 The period of time purchased can vary from 20 years to a deeded property.
 Deeded property can mainly be found in America and the UK.
-A deeded property states that you own "in perpetuity" a specific week in a specific room of the resort you purchased. "in perpetuity" means you own it forever.
-You can rent it, sell it, will it, or gift it to another..
-Time intervals can be from 20 years - 50 years and holds the same rights without the ownership.
+A deeded property states that you own "in perpetuity" a specific week in a specific room of the resort you purchased. "in perpetuity" means forever.
+You can rent it, sell it, will it, or gift it to another.
+Time intervals can be from 20 years - 50 years and hold the same rights without the ownership.

 There are approximately 6 million timeshare owners in the world today.
 90% are married.
 80% purchase for the exchange opportunities and cost savings.

 **Authors note: Timeshare is known by many names including but not limited to timeshare, timesharing, vacation ownership, holiday ownership, interval ownership, vacation insurance.